zarusz/SlimMessageBus/docs/provider_memory.md

 mbb.Handle<EchoRequest, EchoResponse>(x => x.Topic(x.MessageType.Name).WithConsumer<EchoRequestHandler>());
 ```

+The vitual topic name will be derived from the message type name by default.
+This can be customized by passing an additional parameter to the `AutoDeclareFrom()` method.

-Using `AutoDeclareFrom` to configure the memory bus is recommended, as it provides a good developer experience.
+Using `AutoDeclareFrom()` to configure the memory bus is recommended, as it provides a good developer experience.

 > Note that it is still required to register (or auto register) the consumer/handler types in the underlying DI (see [here](intro.md#autoregistration-of-consumers-interceptors-and-configurators)).

+#### Polymorphic message support

+> Since 1.21.0

+The polymorphic message types (message that share a common ancestry) are supported by the `AutoDeclareFrom()`:

+- for every consumer / handler implementation found it analyzes the message type inheritance tree,
+- it declares a producer in the bus for the oldest ancestor of the message type hierarchy,
+- it declares a consumer in the bus for the oldest ancestor message type and within that, configures a consumer for derived message type,
+- topic names are derived from the ancestor message type.

 ## Lifecycle